-A report from the World Travel and Tourism Council reinforces the importance of promoting sustainable travel and tourism in California.
+A report from the World Travel and Tourism Council underscores the importance of promoting sustainable travel and tourism in California.
 Continued growth in visitation means that some destinations will experience visitation levels that overwhelm capacity.
-There is broad consensus that when the number of visitors exceeds a destination's capacity, it can lead to a range of negative impacts, including:
+There is broad consensus that more visitors than a destination has the capacity to handle can lead to a range of negative impacts, including:

-- Alienate local residents
+- Alienated local residents

-- Degrade visitor experience
+- Degraded visitor experience

-- Overload infrastructure
+- Overloaded infrastructure

 - Damage to nature and natural resources

 - Threats to culture and heritage